medialab/minet/docs/cli.md

 the given Twitter users, using the API.

 positional arguments:
-  column                      Name of the CSV column containing Twitter account
-                              screen names or ids or a single Twitter account screen name or id. file                        CSV file containing the Twitter account screen names or ids.
+  value_or_column_name          Single Twitter account screen name or id to
+                                process or name of the CSV column containing Twitter account screen names or ids when using -i/--input.

 optional arguments:
-  --access-token ACCESS_TOKEN
+  --access-token ACCESS_TOKEN   Twitter API access token.
+Can also be configured
-                              Twitter API access token.
-Can also be configured in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env
+                                in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env
                                 variable.
   --access-token-secret ACCESS_TOKEN_SECRET
                                 Twitter API access token secret.
 Can also be configured in a .minetrc file as
                                 "twitter.access_token_secret" or read from the
                                 MINET_TWITTER_ACCESS_TOKEN_SECRET env variable.
   --api-key API_KEY             Twitter API key.
 Can also be configured in a
                                 .minetrc file as "twitter.api_key" or read from the MINET_TWITTER_API_KEY env variable.
   --api-secret-key API_SECRET_KEY
                                 Twitter API secret key.
-Can also be configured in a .minetrc file as "twitter.api_secret_key" or
+Can also be configured in a .minetrc file as "twitter.api_secret_key"
-                              read from the MINET_TWITTER_API_SECRET_KEY env
+                                or read from the MINET_TWITTER_API_SECRET_KEY
-                              variable.
+                                env variable.
   --exclude-retweets            Whether to exclude retweets from the output.
   --ids                         Whether your users are given as ids rather than
                                 screen names.
-  --min-date MIN_DATE         Whether to add a date to stop at for user's tweets
+  --min-date MIN_DATE           Whether to add a date to stop at for user's
-                              retrieval.
-UTC date should have the following format : YYYY-MM-DD
-  --v2                        Whether to use latest Twitter API v2 rather than
+                                tweets retrieval.
+UTC date should have the following format : YYYY-MM-DD --v2                          Whether to use latest Twitter API v2 rather than v1.1.
-                              v1.1.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output
+  -s SELECT, --select SELECT    Columns of input CSV file to include in the
-                              (separated by `,`).
+                                output (separated by `,`).
   --total TOTAL                 Total number of items to process.
-Necessary if you
+Necessary if
-                              want to display a finite progress indicator.
+                                you want to display a finite progress indicator.
+  -i INPUT, --input INPUT       CSV file containing all the Twitter account
+                                screen names or ids you want to process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT    Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   --rcfile RCFILE               Custom path to a minet configuration file.
 More
-                              info about this here: https://github.com/medialab/
+                                info about this here: https://github.com/mediala
-                              minet/blob/master/docs/cli.md#minetrc
+                                b/minet/blob/master/docs/cli.md#minetrc
   -h, --help                    show this help message and exit

 examples: